pranmar123/Facial-Feature-Based-Image-Steganography/README.md

 2. Run ```python3 get-pip.py```

 If you get an error installing ```requirements.txt```
-1. Download xCode off the MacOS App Store or click [here](https://apps.apple.com/us/app/xcode/id497799835?mt=12)
+1. Download xCode off the MacOS App Store or click [here](https://apps.apple.com/us/app/xcode/id497799835?mt=12) to download.
 2. Run ```pip3 install -r requirements.txt``` again.

 If you continue to have errors